malxxy/grubfinder/README.md

 # GRUBFINDER
-Group 3 Project UCBFSF
+Group 3 Project 01 UCBFSF

 ## Description

-This is a portfolio I built from scratch meant to showcase skills, projects, and other experience I gain throughout the program.
-Throughout the README you'll see screenshots of the webpage, code snippets and you'll find a link to the deployed webpage.
+With Grubfinder, employees can quickly search for restaurants in the area, filter results by cuisine type, diet, price, and ratings, and view information about each restaurant, including its location, menu, and hours of operation.
+They can also read reviews from other users and see photos of the restaurant and its dishes.
+This will save us time and hassle, and help our employees find great restaurants for lunch that they will enjoy.
 ### User Story
 ```
-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples
-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+AS a busy professional,
+I WANT to be able to quickly and easily find a good restauraunt for lunch near my office
+SO THAT I can find the perfect place to eat.
+I WANT to be able to filter my results by cuisine type, price, and ratings
+SO THAT I can find restaurants that meet my preference.
 ```
 ### Acceptance Criteria
 ```
-GIVEN I need to sample a potential employee's previous work
-WHEN I load their portfolio
+GIVEN that I am a busy proffessional looking for lunch near my office
+WHEN I go to the GRUBFINDER website and enter my location
-THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
+THEN I am presented with a list of restaurants near my office.
-WHEN I click one of the links in the navigation
-THEN the UI scrolls to the corresponding section
-WHEN I click on the link to the section about their work
+WHEN I click on a specific restaurant from the list
-THEN the UI scrolls to a section with titled images of the developer's applications
-WHEN I am presented with the developer's first application
+THEN I am presented with detailed information about the restaurant, including its location,menu, and hours of operation
-THEN that application's image should be larger in size than the others
-WHEN I click on the images of the applications
+WHEN I filter the results by cuisine type/diet, price, and ratings
-THEN I am taken to that deployed application
+THEN I should be presented with a list of restaraunts that match my preferences
 WHEN I resize the page or view the site on various screens and devices
 THEN I am presented with a responsive layout that adapts to my viewport
 ```